stephinehc/network-engineer-portfolio-v0.1/networking-roadmap/03-switching-technologies/README.md

 **EtherChannel** combines multiple physical Ethernet links into a **single logical interface (Port-Channel)**.

 Instead of forwarding traffic over one cable, EtherChannel distributes traffic across multiple links while appearing as a single connection.

+> NOTE: When combining multiple physical Ethernet links, the links should have the same parameters such as the speed, duplex, vlan association (trunk or access mode), and same allowed vlans (if in trunking).

 ---